kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 ---
-title: "Benchmarking and writing concurrent mini Redis server in Elixir"
+title: "Benchmarking and writing a concurrent mini Redis in Elixir"
-date: 2022-04-04T20:33:16+08:00
+date: 2022-04-05T20:33:16+08:00
 draft: true
 tags: ['elixir', 'database', 'mini-redis', 'tutorial']
 ---

-In our [previous post][0] of this series, we wrote a mini Redis integrated with our own RESP parser in Elixir and a KV store.
+In our [previous post][0] of this series, we wrote a mini Redis integrated with our own RESP parser and a KV store.

 In this post, we are going to benchmark it and make changes along the way to make our mini Redis more performant!